CyberMiles/blog/content/post/20190613-giveaway8-en.md

 categories: ["en"]
 ---

-Father’s day is just around the corner!
+Father’s Day is just around the corner!
 Do you have a gift in mind for Dad?
 The man who has been the most caring guardian for you deserves something nice!
 No idea yet?
 This is where CyberMiles comes to rescue!

 CyberMiles, a public blockchain for e-commerce, is doing a lucky-draws campaign to celebrate the grand launch of the new DApp, [FairPlay](https://www.fairplaydapp.com (https://www.fairplaydapp.com/) (https://www.fairplaydapp.com/)).